graingert/faster_cpython/notes_2017.rst

     to feed all CPUs.
   * Use a different programming language: rewrite the whole application, or at least the functions where the program spend most of its time.
+    Dropbox rewrote performance critical code in Go, then Dropbox stopped to sponsor Pyston.
   * Optimize CPython: solution discussed here.
 The two other options are not always feasible.
 Rewriting OpenStack in a different language would be too expensive for "little gain".
 Buying more hardware can become too